 The Supervisory Board assesses, at regular intervals, how effectively the Supervisory Board as a whole and its committees fulfill their tasks.
-The most recent internal self-assessment occurred in 2020.
-Another self-assessment is expected to be completed in the first quarter of 2022.
+The most recent internal self-assessment occurred in the first quarter of 2022.
 The self-assessment involves asking the members of the Supervisory Board to provide assessments regarding issues relating to the categories structure and function, meetings, preliminary discussions, supply of information, role of the Chairman of the Supervisory Board, working on committees, and issues regarding the Board of Managing Directors.
 Individual assessments are consolidated by an independent party and evaluated by the Supervisory Board.